 The Urge way of dealing with people seeks to win them rather than to win an argument.
 It promotes a strong and positive presentation of the truth.

 At the new year of 1987, I set out to produce numerous Bible study outlines for use in Bible classes.
 Each outline was presented on a single page so it could be photocopied as a handout.
 The project was built on the concepts and principles presented in the lesson above.
 A number of churches of Christ in Australia kindly supported and used the Urge series of Bible studies.
-A lot of the material on simplybible.com has been developed from these outlines.
+Some of the material on simplybible.com has been developed from these outlines.